markgoetz/VGM2GBSFX/README.md

 ## Initialization

 1. If you haven't already, set up hUGEDriver according to the [quick start guide](https://github.com/SuperDisk/hUGEDriver?tab=readme-ov-file#quick-start-gbdk).
-1. Copy musicmanager.h, musicmanager.c, sfxmanager.h, and sfxmanager.c from this project into your codebase.
+1. Copy musicmanager.c and sfxmanager.c from the src/sm83 folder of this project into your codebase.
-1. `#include` the .h files from the appropriate place in your project.
-1. Use `set_interrupts()` to enable `IE_REG` and `TIM_IFLAG`.
+1. Copy musicmanager.h and sfxmanager.h from the include folder of this project into your codebase.
 1. At the start of your game, add the following:
   ```
+    #include "musicmanager.h"

+    set_interrupts(IE_REG | TIM_IFLAG); // add any other interrupts as you need
     music_init();

     CRITICAL {